-- COVID-19 was first detected in Wuhan, China in late 2019, and since then has spread to over 60 countries including the United States.
-There are 277 known presumptive positive cases of COVID-19 in Colorado as of March 19, 2020, and there is every expectation that more cases will be diagnosed. - While Ouray County does not have a confirmed positive case, our local medical experts are operating under the suspicion that they are treating patients with COVID-19 and that extreme medical testing limitations at the local, state and federal level is the reason for the lack of information regarding diagnosis in our community. - 3.
+- COVID-19 was first detected in Wuhan, China in late 2019, and since then has spread to over 180 countries including the United States.
+There are 11,262 known presumptive positive cases of COVID-19 in Colorado as of April 23, 2020, and there is every expectation that more cases will be diagnosed. - 2.
+There are 5 confirmed cases of COVID-19 in Ouray County as of April 23, 2020 with expectations that more cases will be diagnosed. - 3.
 COVID-19 is a respiratory illness caused by a novel coronavirus, and like other respiratory illnesses, is transmitted through person-to-person contact or by contact with surfaces contaminated with the virus.
 Persons infected with COVID-19 may become symptomatic anywhere from two to fourteen days after exposure.
 Symptoms include fever, cough or shortness of breath or difficulty breathing. - 4.
 Individuals with serious chronic health conditions and older adults are most at risk for becoming very ill with this disease. - On March 10, 2020, the Governor of Colorado declared a State of Emergency related to the presence of COVID-19 in the State.
-CDPHE has confirmed that COVID-19 continues to spread throughout the State of Colorado. - 6.
-On March 13, 2020, the President of the United States declared a National Emergency due to COVID-19. - 7.
+CDPHE has confirmed that COVID-19 continues to spread throughout the State of Colorado. - On March 13, 2020, the President of the United States declared a National Emergency due to COVID-19. - 7.
 On March 16, 2020, The Ouray County Board of County Commissioners declared a disaster emergency due to the spreading virus. - 8.
 On March 19, 2020, the Incident Command Policy Group met to discuss strategies and information to combat the spread of the virus. - 9.
-A significant number of Coloradans are at risk of serious health complications, including death, from COVID-19.
-Although most individuals who contract COVID-19 do not become seriously ill, persons with mild symptoms and asymptomatic persons with COVID-19 may place other vulnerable members of the public at significant risk.
-A large surge in the number of persons with serious infections can compromise the ability of the healthcare system to deliver necessary healthcare to the public.
-Colorado is experiencing a rapid increase in COVID-19 transmission that threatens the health of residents and risks overwhelming the healthcare system in the state of Colorado.
+On March 26, 2020, the Governor of Colorado issued Executive Order D 2020 017 Ordering Coloradans to Stay at Home Due to the Presence of COVID-19 in the State. - 10.
+On April 21, 2020, the Governor of Colorado announced his intention to slowly re-open the state by moving from a stay-at-home order to a safer-at-home order with guidance to follow.

-10. Limiting the number of people who may gather in the unincorporated areas of the county and within all municipalities within the territorial limits of the county is necessary for the protection of public health.
-The age, condition and health of a significant portion of the population in Ouray County places it at risk of serious health complications, including death, from COVID-19.
+- 11. A significant number of Coloradans are at risk of serious health complications, including death, from COVID-19.
 Although most individuals who contract COVID-19 do not become seriously ill, persons with mild symptoms and asymptomatic persons with COVID-19 may place other vulnerable members of the public at significant risk.
-A large surge in the number of persons with serious infections can compromise the ability of the healthcare system, particularly in the high-country counties currently affected by transmission, to deliver necessary healthcare to the public.
+A large surge in the number of persons with serious infections can compromise the ability of the healthcare system to deliver necessary healthcare to the public. - 12.
+Limiting the number of people who may come to Ouray County from other areas to stay in overnight lodging or in the unincorporated areas of the county and within all municipalities within the territorial limits of the county remains necessary for the protection of public health.
+The age, condition and health of a significant portion of the population in Ouray County continues to place it at risk of serious health complications, including death, from COVID-19.